suurjaak/InputScope/README.md

 * listener - logs mouse and keyboard input, can run individually
 * webui - web frontend for statistics and heatmaps, can run individually

-Listener and web-UI components can be run separately, or launched from main.
+Listener and web-UI components can be run separately.

 Data is kept in an SQLite database, under inputscope/var.